lavague-ai/LaVague/docs/docs/learn/action-engine.md

 In the case of the Navigation and Python engines:

 - Performs RAG - it is at this point we use the Action Engine's `embedding` model
-- Query the `LLM` with our `prompt template` to generate the code needed to perform our action
+- Queries the `LLM` with our `prompt template` to generate the code needed to perform our action
-- Run the `extractor` or cleaning function to extract code only from our LLM response
+- Runs the `extractor` or cleaning function to extract code only from our LLM response

 And in all cases then:

-- Execute the code using the Action Engine's `driver`
+- Executes the code using the Action Engine's `driver`
-- Log information about the action process with the Engine's `logger`
+- Logs information about the action process with the Engine's `logger`

 The `dispatch_instruction` method returns:
     - A boolean value letting us know if the action was successful or not